AuthJourM3C/SOCIO-BEE/README.md

 # SOCIO-BEE
-Machine learning scripts for the HE SOCIO-BEE project
+Machine learning scripts for the H2020 SOCIO-BEE project (https://socio-bee.eu/)

 For polluting source detection, the Urban Air-Noise Pollution (UrANP) has been created and used:
 [UrANP](https://research.playcompass.com/files/UrANP.zip)